gradle/ge-export/README.md

 To run this sample:

-1. Open a terminal window.
+- Open a terminal window.

+- Copy ../ge-export/src/main/resources/POSTGRES.properties.template to POSTGRES.properties in same dir and fill in DB info.

-2. Run `./gradlew run -Dserver=your_server_name -Dhours=24 -DcreateDb` from the command line.
+- Run `./gradlew run -Dserver=your_server_name -Dhours=24 -DcreateDb` from the command line.